ADHD Affects Adults, Too

 Medications for ADHD

 The most common medicines for ADHD are stimulants.
 It may seem ironic that people who are restless or hyperactive get help from stimulants.
-But there is good evidence that these drugs sharpen concentration by correcting an imbalance of brain chemicals.
-If stimulants aren't sufficient, your doctor may prescribe an antidepressant to stabilize mood or a selective norepinephrine reuptake inhibitor, such as atomoxetine, which can help control impulsive behaviors.
+These drugs may sharpen concentration and curb distractibility by fine-tuning brain circuits that affect attention.
+If stimulants don't help enough, your doctor may prescribe an antidepressant to stabilize mood or a selective norepinephrine reuptake inhibitor, such as atomoxetine, which can help control impulsive behaviors.

 How Effective Are ADHD Drugs?

 There have been far fewer studies of ADHD drugs in adults than in children, but the research to date is promising.
-Studies have consistently shown adults taking stimulants have fewer ADHD symptoms.
-The benefits kick in within 30 minutes of the first dose and can last all day in the case of controlled-release medications.
+Studies have shown adults taking stimulants have fewer ADHD symptoms -- and some people may feel they can concentrate better within about 30 minutes.

 Counseling for ADHD